Polyvagal Theory, Part 1: Connection & Protection

 This autonomic nervous system (ANS) discerns whether we’re safe or in danger at a particular point in time, and it tells our bodies and minds to respond accordingly.
 In essence, we can either be in “connection mode” or “protection mode.”

-When we’re in connection mode, we feel safely engaged with our life in a way that is resourced and resilient.
-It’s a great place to be!
+When we’re in connection mode, we feel comfortably engaged with our life.
+We’re not super stressed or overwhelmed.
+We can feel a sense of safety—an absence of threat.
+Connection mode is a relatively pleasant place to be!

 A core component of connection mode is a branch of the vagus nerve known as the “ventral” vagus, which helps us feel calm yet engaged.
 Activation of the ventral vagus nerve is a distinctly mammalian response to stimuli that our ancestors evolved 200 million years ago.
 Through this nerve, we access a sense of safety through connection—connection to other nervous systems, to our environment, and to our own inner experience.